 Aphelion Aerospace provides NanoSat Launch Services

 US-based startup Aphelion Aerospace develops dedicated nanosatellite launch services.
-Its Helios launch vehicle is capable of putting spacecraft in any orbit suited to the mission, including polar and high inclination orbits.
+Its Helios launch vehicle is capable of putting spacecraft in any orbit suited to the mission, including polar and high-inclination orbits.
 The startup launches specific missions that do not involve ride-sharing or have complex launch requirements.
-This dedicated launch service accelerates orbital access for satellite missions without having to wait months for scheduling launches.
+This dedicated launch service accelerates orbital access for satellite missions without having to wait months for scheduled launches.

 Isar Aerospace 3D-prints Launch Rocket Parts

 German startup Isar Aerospace uses advanced additive manufacturing and carbon composite materials to manufacture rockets for launching satellites.
 Additive manufacturing empowers the startup to build high-performance metals with precision and provide flexibility and speed to its stakeholders.
-Its in-house manufactured Spectrum launch vehicle is already putting satellites in the SSO for up to 700 Kgs and in LEO for up to 1000 Kgs.
+Its in-house manufactured launch vehicle, Spectrum, is already putting satellites in the SSO for up to 700 Kgs and in LEO for up to 1000 Kgs.

 Relativity Space builds 3D-printed Rockets

 US-based startup Relativity Space employs additive manufacturing to produce its satellite launch rockets.
-The startup uses its own large 3D metal printer, Stargate, to produce its rockets Terran 1, and reusable rocket Terran R. 3D printing reduces rocket production lead time from years to a couple of months.
-It also empowers Relativity Space with reduced radical part counts, quick design iterations, and optimizations to real-time quality control and inspections.
+The startup uses its 3D metal printer, Stargate, to produce rocket Terran 1 and reusable rocket Terran R. This reduces rocket production lead time from years to a couple of months.
+It also reduces radical part counts, enables quick design iterations, and optimizes quality control and inspections.

 Discover More Satellite Trends, Technologies & Startups

-The Top 10 Satellite Trends, Technologies & Startups outlined in this report only scratch the surface of trends that we identified during our in-depth innovation and startup scouting process.
-Among others, small satellites, flexible launch services, and advanced payload systems will transform the sector as we know it today.
-Identifying new opportunities and emerging technologies to implement into your business goes a long way in gaining a competitive advantage.
-To explore more space technologies, simply get in touch to let us look into your areas of interest.
-For a more general overview, you can download our free SpaceTech Innovation Report to save your time and improve strategic decision-making.
+The satellite industry trends and startups outlined in this report only scratch the surface of trends that we identified during our data-driven innovation & startup scouting process.
+Identifying new opportunities & emerging technologies to implement into your business goes a long way in gaining a competitive advantage.